blackducksoftware/hub/kubernetes/README.md

 psql -U blackduck_reporter -p 55436 -h $external_ip_from_above -W bds_hub_report
 ```

-# Scaling Hub
+#### Scaling Hub

-The Job Runner in the only service that is scalable.
-Job Runners can be scaled up or down using:
+The Job Runner and scan pods are the only services that are scalable.

+They can be scaled up or down using:

 ```
-kubectl scale dc jobrunner --replicas=2
+kubectl scale dc jobrunner --replicas=2 kubectl scale dc hub-scan --replicas=2
 ```

 #### External PostgreSQL Settings

-The external PostgreSQL instance needs to be initialized by creating users, databases, etc., and connection information must be provided to the _webapp_ and _jobrunner_ containers.
+The external PostgreSQL instance needs to be initialized by creating users, databases, etc., and connection information must be provided to the _authentication_, _jobrunner_, _scan_, and _webapp_ and containers.

 #### Steps